FilippoPaganelli/FaunaST-app/README.md

 - displays a map view using the Google Maps API (satellite mode)
 - centers the map on a specific field near Odense, Denmark
 - "Go to field" button recenters the map when clicked
-- "Heatmap/Satellite" switch toggles on/off a heatmap overlay, over the base satellite map
+- "Riskmap/Satellite" switch toggles on/off a riskmap overlay, over the base satellite map
 - "Draw/Finish" button allows the user to start drawing a polygon over the map; when "Finish" is clicked, a dialog asks for a description.
 When the user taps "Yes", polygon and description are sent to the backend

 ## Dependencies